CoderDennis/holidays/README.md

 # Elixir Holidays

-Elixir library for finding which holidays fall on given dates.
+Elixir application for finding which holidays fall on given dates.

 Based on the [Holidays Ruby Gem](https://github.com/holidays/holidays)